-Several standard modules have been flown repeatedly over the 29-year period of calibration flights.
-Module BFS-17A, which had flown on 41 flights, was used to monitor the repeatability of the balloon flight system.
-However, BFS-17A was one of the modules destroyed in one of the 1990 flights and is no longer available.
-As discussed in the 1989 report, the calibration values for BFS-17A averaged to a value of 60.180 over its 41 flights, with a standard deviation of 0.278 (0.46%).
+Several standard modules have been flown repeatedly over the 30-year period of calibration flights.
+Module BFS-17A, which had flown on 41 flights, was damaged in 1990 and is no longer available.
+In its history of 41 flights, the calibration values for BFS-17A averaged to a value of 60.180, with a standard deviation of 0.278 (0.46%).
 In addition to giving a measure of the consistency of the year-to-year measurements, BFS-17A also provided insight into the quality of the solar irradiance falling on the solar panel, with regard to uniformity, shadowing, or reflections.
-This cell had been mounted in various locations on the panel over Nevertheless, its readings were always the years. consistent, which verified that there are no uniformity, shadowing, or reflection problems with the geometry of this system.
+This cell had been mounted in various locations on the panel over the years.
+Nevertheless, its readings were always consistent, which verified that there are no uniformity, shadowing, or reflection problems with the geometry of this system.

-We have identified a group of solar cells which will be used as replacements for the function served by BFS-17A.
+We have identified a group of solar cells that will be used as replacements for the function served by BFS-17A.
 Some cells from this group will be flown every year so that we can continue our year-to-year continuity checks.
-We chose seven samples from this group for flight in 1991.
+We chose eight samples from this group for flight in 1992.
 Four of these cells were Si cells, two of which were flown on the shuttle.
-The other three are GaAs cells.
-Data from these cells are presented in Table 2.
-These measurements and comparisons indicate that the 1991 calibration values are consistent with those of previous years.
+One cell was a GaAs cell and two were GaAs/Ge cells.
+The eighth cell was a CuInSe2 cell and was included primarily to test the long-term stability of a cell made from that material.
+Data from these cells is presented in Table 2.
+These measurements and comparisons indicate that the 1992 calibration values are consistent with those of previous years.